qbrilliance/qristal/README.md

 ## Getting Started

 QB Qristal can be installed directly from source or via a pre-built Docker image.
-The Docker image is provided in the container GitLab container registry associated with SDK repository.

 ### Docker

+The Docker image is provided in the GitLab container registry associated with the SDK repository.

 Depending on how you have set up Docker on your system, you may or may not need to run the following commands as root.